top of page

 But here’s the thing: if you know how to approach them, they can become something entirely different.

-A place of silence... if you find the right tim
+A place of silence... if you find the right time

 Most people rush through the caves, packed into timed groups, smartphone in hand, whispering “wow” as they follow the tour route.
 But I’ve learned there are moments, early, off-season, or even on certain quiet afternoons when the caves breathe differently.
 The air cools, the tour pace slows, and you can listen.